 A vinaigrette is a type of salad dressing.
 A vinaigrette is going to be vinegar based (balsamic vinegar, white wine vinegar, red wine vinegar, etc.).
 While a salad dressing is a broader term that includes vinaigrettes.

 Like this recipe?
-Sign up for my e-mail list so you get new recipe notifications straight to your inbox as well as occasional ‘bonus’ content not found on the blog!
-E-mail link sign up!
+Sign up for my e-mail list so you get a weekly e-mail with new recipes from the week as well as occasional ‘bonus’ content not found on the blog!
+AND receive a copy of my FREE MINI EBOOK!
+E-mail list sign up!

 Those ads on the page?
 A portion of all ad revenue is being donated to Warrior Dog Rescue.
-A MN-based dog rescue that I have personally fostered and volunteered with.
+A MN-based dog rescue that I foster and volunteer with.

-PrintMaple Balsamic Dressing
+Maple Balsamic Dressing

 This Maple Balsamic Dressing recipe is easy to make but amazing on leafy salads, grain salads, and even roasted veggies!
 Just mix up olive oil, balsamic, vinegar, pure maple syrup, and a few simple ingredients.
 It keeps fresh in the fridge all week long!